dbaldridge-lab/htcf/jupyter_vscode.md

 ## 2. Start an Interactive Session

+## 3. Start a tunnel.
+Navigate to window or browser connected to the tunnel.

-## 3. Activate Environment with Jupyter Software
+## 4. Activate Environment with Jupyter Software

 Activate a spack environment containing the software and python packages needed to run a Jupyter notebook.